spectralDNS/shenfun/docs/source/introduction.rst

     -\nabla^2 u(\boldsymbol{x}) = f(\boldsymbol{x}) \quad \text{for } \, \boldsymbol{x} \in \Omega.

 To solve this equation, we will eventually need to supplement appropriate boundary conditions.
-However, for now just assume that any boundary conditions are possible (Dirichlet, Neumann, periodic).
+However, for now just assume that any valid boundary conditions (Dirichlet, Neumann, periodic).

 With the method of weighted residuals we attempt to find :math:`u(\boldsymbol{x})` using an approximation, :math:`u_N`, to the solution